arthurfenderbucker/indoor_drone/README.md

 You will notice that the "tracking image" will now show a bunch of green dots (features).
 This features are tracked and compared between multiple images and are used to infer camera's position.

 >**Tips for good scans**\
-Begin and end the scaning process from the same point in the space, ideally the origin or place where the drone will takeoff.\
+-> Make multiple passes over the environment.
+Start by moving the camera around the scene, just showing all the objects and their general position in the space.
+Repeat the pass now trying to capture details of the objects.\
-Make sure that the camera is not too close to objects.\
+-> Begin and end the scaning process from the same point in the space, ideally the origin or place where the drone will takeoff.\
-Try to always keep features in frame.\
+-> Make sure that the camera is not too close to objects.\
-If the scan looks weird after calibration (blobs of features in the wrong places or missing features), restart the scanning process.
+-> Try to always keep features in frame.

 <img src="docs/images/calibration.png" width=200 height=200 style="float: right"/>

 ## Calibrate the coordinate frame

 This is step is necessary to compute the transformation between the slam map to the desired real world frame.

 1) place the drone in the desired origin of the map facing the desired x axis, and press **"callibrate origin"**